KazWolfe/XIVDeck/README.md

 ### Building the Plugin

 If for some reason you'd rather be on the bleeding edge, you may also manually build the plugins.
-Note that support is *not* provided for self-built version of the plugin.
+Note that support is *not* provided for self-built versions.

 The XIVDeck Game Plugin is more or less self-contained and only needs to go through your IDE's normal build processes.
-Currently, the only version that's guaranteed to build (and work) is the Debug build.
 Place the output files (or symlink them) to `%APPDATA%\XIVLauncher\devPlugins\XIVDeck` to get started.

 The XIVDeck Stream Deck Plugin can be installed by copying or symlinking the